NumEconCopenhagen/projects-2023-e/README.md

 This repository contains
 1. Inaugural project.
 2. Data project.
 We fetch data from FRED on Inflation unemployment and illustrate the The expectations-augmented Phillips curve.
 3. Model project.
-We model ...
+We model the Phillips Curve.
+Then we use a GBR model to predict future values of inflation.
+We use data from FRED.
+Our model performs relatively good.